terminusdb/terminusdb-tutorials/nuclear/nuclear.md

 ```

 Now you've got some data, we can take a look at what is in there, and
-what we need to do next in [Part 2: Verifying and Cleaning your Data
+what we need to do next in [Part 2: Data Product Enrichment](./enrichment.md).
-Product](./cleaning.md).

 Or you can learn more in our
 [documentation](https://docs.terminusdb.com/v10.0/).